harshit-electech1123/Tcehnophiles/README.md

 ## Hardwares
 We have built a circuit on Home Automation using Aurduino UNO and other cicuitry parts.
 Below is the circuit diagram:
 ![Home Automation Hardware Circuit](https://user-images.githubusercontent.com/83291010/140871308-f7b4b139-6461-4b61-be48-1071cae93d1c.png)

-The functions this Home Automation project executes:
+The functions which our Home Automation project executes:
 * **Theft Alarm:** This alarm buzzes if an unknown person's presence is detected by the sensor in its vicinity.
 * **Fire Alert:** Gas sensor is used to check the gas level in air.
 If it exceeds a limit then this alarm buzzes.
 * **Remote/Voice controlled lights:** We can control the switching on/off of a light using a remote or voice.
 Moreover, we are capable of adjusting its intensity.